SJTU-ViSYS/StructDepth/README.md

 Note that if you need to train with a random flip, run the main direction extraction script on the images before and after the flip(add --flip) in advance, and note the failure examples, which can be skipped by referring to the code in datasets/nyu_datases.py.

 ### Training
+Modify the training script train.sh for PATH or different trainning settings.
 ```bash
 python train.py \
   --data_path DATA_PATH \